-Thomas J. Stringer, Esq., Principal, Site Selection & Business Incentives, Ryan & Company (Biotech Location Guide 2007)
+Thomas J. Stringer, Esq., Managing Director & Practice Leader, Site Selection and Business Incentives Group, BDO USA (Biotech Location Guide 2007)

 Biotechnology has been and remains one of the most sought-after industries in economic development.
 The huge opportunities, dynamic growth, and high talent pool skill sets generated by the industry make biotech companies very attractive candidate companies in the eyes of state and local economic development officials.
 Therefore, it's no surprise that biotech companies consistently rank at the top of most economic development departments' target wish lists for new projects.

 So what are biotech companies looking for in a location?
 Traditionally in this industry, brainpower was the key driver in biotech site selection decisions.
 Locations that offered the right mix of universities, incubators, and highly skilled labor were the only possible locations that biotechs would or could consider for their relocation needs.
 To this day, this seminal requirement has not changed.

 However, globalization has created ever-growing clusters of talent-rich locations throughout the United States and around the world.
 Simply put, the portability of talent means that biotechnology firms are no longer bound to a location merely because of geography.
 Such newfound geographic flexibility is allowing biotech companies to seek out new locations that have the optimal blend of skills sets in addition to other important site selection factors such as quality of life, cost-effectiveness, and business incentives.